 - Students must have a full certification of the IGETC general education pattern.
 No partial IGETC is allowed.
-See published deadlines in the University Transfer Center. - Students must enroll in one or more California community colleges for at least two regular terms (excludes summer sessions).

-- The last college before UCSD admission must be a California community college (excludes summer sessions). - Students must complete at least 30 UCtransferable units at a California community college. - Students must complete the required courses in English composition and math with "C" grades by Fall 2010 if applying for Fall 2011. - Students must complete 60 UC transferable units by Spring 2011 if applying for Fall 2011. - Students must earn and maintain a cumulative GPA of 3.0 in all UC-transferable work and be in good standing through their last regular term.
+See published deadlines in the University Transfer Center. - Students must enroll in one or more California community colleges for at least two regular terms (excludes summer sessions). - The last college before UCSD admission must be a California community college (excludes summer sessions). - Students must complete at least 30 UC-transferable units at a California community college. - Students must complete two UC-transferable English composition courses and one UC-transferable math course with "C" grades or better by Fall 2012 if applying for Fall 2013. - Students must complete 60 UC-transferable units by Spring 2013 if applying for Fall 2013. - Students must earn and maintain a cumulative GPA of 3.5 in all UC-transferable work and be in good standing through their last regular term.